xcart/xcart-docs/_pages/kb_en/payments/accepting_payments/sorting_payments.md

 ![sorting-payments.png]({{site.baseurl}}/attachments/ref_1WSCwpNh/sorting-payments.png)

-By default all Online Payments come first, but you can change the payments order by drag-n-dropping them to the right position.
+By default all **Online methods** come first, but you can change the payments order if required by drag-n-dropping them to the right position.

 Also you can add the payment description and/or change the payment name that will be displayed to customers.
 Don't forget to **Save changes** when done.